Market Making via Reinforcement Learning in China Commodity Market: Comparison Experiment

-The Profit and Loss(PnL) curve for DRLA agent on testset is given in Figure \ref{fig:perf:dla:all}.
+The Profit and Loss(PnL) curve for DRLA agent on testset are given in Figure \ref{fig:perf:dla:all}.
 As introduced above, the total wealth can be divided into the cash process and inventory value process.
-Also, They are separated plotted and so does the inventory process.
+Also, They are separated and plotted, and so does the inventory process.
 From this figure, the DRLA can control the inventory within $\pm 3$ without any explicit constraint on inventory which reflects the effectiveness of this method in inventory control.
 To demonstrate the detailed control process, we arbitrarily select a half-day episode on the trading session of 28th February(Figure \ref{fig:perf:dla:detail}).
 Agent quotes strategically and successfully maintains the inventory process around 0.
-DRLA agent's quote behavior adjusts to the inventory level, when the inventory is accumulated on the long side, the agent tends to quote on the ask side to liquidate the position.
-From the PnL graphs for DRLA(Figure \ref{fig:perf:dla:all}) and Fixed agents(Figure \ref{fig:perf:fa:all}\&\ref{fig:perf:fawc:all}), the inventory values is decreasing among time, which proves the fact that they are suffering from adverse selection risks.
+DRLA agent's quote behavior adjusts to the inventory level strategically; when the inventory is accumulated on the long side, the agent tends to quote on the ask side to liquidate the position.